 NQF = national qualifications framework, NSQF = national skills qualifications framework, PQF = professional qualification framework.
+Source: Author's original for this report.

-In India's 10-grade NSQF, nurses with a bachelor's degree are placed at the third-highest level (Level 8), nurses with a diploma at Level 7, while 'elderly caretaker' is placed at Level 3, and 'caregiver for persons with disabilities' at Level 4.
-The latter two occupational categories fall in the category 'domestic workers sector'.
-Two more job categories related to long-term care which fall in the healthcare services can be found amongst the job categories in India's NSQF: 'general duty assistant' (Level 4) and 'geriatric aide' (Level 4).
+In India's 10-grade NSQF, nurses with a bachelor's degree are placed at the third-highest level (Level 8), nurses with a diploma at Level 7, while 'elderly caretaker' is placed at Level 3, and 'caregiver for persons with disabilities' at Level 4.2 The latter two occupational categories fall in the category 'domestic workers sector'.
+Two more job categories related to long-term care which fall in the healthcare services can be found amongst the job categories in India's NSQF: 'general duty assistant' (Level 4) and 'geriatric aide' (Level 4).3